Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Summary of isotropic tensor fields

-using in the second step a general property of tensor (field) products, due to Eq.~(\ref{eq_ten_intro_orthtrans}), and in the third step Eq.~(\ref{eq_ten_iso_field}) for the fields $\Avec(\qvec)$ and $\Bvec(\qvec)$ where $\qvec^{\Tgen}$ stands for the ``actively" transformed field variable.
-We have thus demonstrated that $\Cvec(\qvec)$ is also an isotropic tensor field.
-This theorem allows to construct isotropic tensor fields from known isotropic tensor fields $\Avec(\qvec)$ and $\Bvec(\qvec)$.
+using in the second step a general property of tensor (field) products, due to Eq.~(\ref{eq_ten_intro_orthtrans}), and in the third step Eq.~(\ref{eq_ten_iso_field}) for the fields $\Avec(\qvec)$ and $\Bvec(\qvec)$ where $\qvec^{\Tgen}$ stands for the ``actively" transformed field variable. $\Cvec(\qvec)$ is thus also an isotropic tensor field.
+One may use this theorem to construct isotropic tensor fields from known isotropic tensor fields $\Avec(\qvec)$ and $\Bvec(\qvec)$.